iapyeh/sshscript/v3a/SSHScript v3 Documents/tutorial.md

 ## Install SSHScript

 SSHScript v3.1 requires Python 3.11 or newer.
-It is currently beta source and is not the version installed by an unqualified PyPI command.
-Complete [Installation and Verification]({{ site.baseurl }}/v3a/getting-started/installation-and-verification/) and confirm that both the CLI and Python import report `3.1.0` before using this tutorial.
+Version 3.1.4 is the current Production/Stable release on PyPI.
+Complete [Installation and Verification]({{ site.baseurl }}/v3a/getting-started/installation-and-verification/) and confirm that both the CLI and Python import report `3.1.4` before using this tutorial.

 ## Execute a local command